Your Changing Relationships

 Of course, sometimes relationships change so much that it is not possible to recapture what was there before, and coming to terms with the situation can be really difficult.
 It could be helpful to talk to someone.

 There are many different sources of support that could help.
 In the first instance, you could speak to your GP and see if they can recommend any local services, such as social prescribing, talking therapies or counselling groups.
 Relate also has a lot of useful guidance and information about local groups and offer specialist counselling services.

 It may be helpful to connect with other carers who may be experiencing the same thing as you.
-Joining one of our groups can often lead to new friendships and the chance to share your experience with others – maybe even helping them too.
+Joining one of our Carer Support Groups can often lead to new friendships and the chance to share your experience with others – maybe even helping them too.